Welcome to Phoenix! Here is information you will find helpful if you are moving to Phoenix, Arizona.

 Additionally, these courses range from smaller 9 hole courses to 18 holes.
-Also, many boast spectacular mountain and desert view to enjoy.
+Also, many boast spectacular mountain and desert views to enjoy.
 Many are private, like the six at Desert Mountain, but there are public golf courses that are just as challenging, like Rolling Hills Executive Golf Course which takes reservations from both residents of AZ and non-residents.

 Golf Magazine, at their site Golf.com provides their recommendation of the top Phoenix / Scottsdale courses.
 CLICK HERE.

 Ready to book a Tee time and what to look for a great deal?
 Also, check out Tee times and cost for various golf courses and find the best “deal” CLICK HERE.

 ?
 Colleges and Universities in Phoenix

 Arizona State University – The Phoenix area is home to Arizona State University in Tempe, Az.
 Also, the Wall Street Journal ranks ASU as #5 in the nation for producing best-qualified graduates.
 And, ASU has ranked ahead of MIT and Stanford Universities!

 The University of Phoenix – The University of Phoenix provides online and campus studies.
 This university focuses on adult learning making it easy for working adults to complete undergraduate and graduate degrees.
 Additionally, with multiple locations around the valley.
 There is easy access for those wanting to complete a higher degree without attending a traditional college.

 Phoenix College – This is a system of community colleges throughout the Phoenix Metro area.
 Here, students can earn a two-year degree.
 Also, they can transfer to a larger college such as Arizona State University (ASU).
 Also, many families appreciate the multiple locations of the community colleges.

-Grand Canyon University – This private Christian University offers on-campus living for students as well as strong online presences helpful to working adults.
+Grand Canyon University – This private Christian University offers on-campus living for students.
+Also, they have a strong online presence which helps to work adults.
 Also, with over 9 distinct colleges and 200 academic programs, it is easy to find the right program.
 Degrees include undergraduate and graduate programs as well as Ph.D. programs.

 ?
 Find a Home in Phoenix